wellecks/miniF2F/lean4/README.md

 ### Non-compiling theorems
 Theorems that currently do not compile with mathlib 4 (revision `c356970`) are commented out.
 The reason for not compiling is included in a comment (e.g. `-- Error: Real.logb`).

-### Theorem names
-For some theorems, the theorem name in the Lean 3 version of miniF2F differs from name in the `informal` folder of miniF2F (for example, `induction_divisibility_3div2tooddn1` vs. `induction_divisibility_3div2tooddnp1`).
-We changed the names of these theorems to match the names in the `informal` folder of miniF2F.
-We use informal statements and proofs from this folder.

 ### Header
 The json for each theorem contains a `header` field.
 The header field contains the minimal set of `import` statements and `open` statements needed to compile all of the theorem statements in the validation and test sets.